Lisp-Stat/documentation/content/en/docs/Tasks/data-frame.md

 (asdf:load-system :lisp-stat)
 ```

-Within the Lisp-Stat system, the `LS-USER` package is set-up for
+Within the Lisp-Stat system, the `LS-USER` package is the package for
-statistics work.
+you to do statistics work.
 Type the following to enter the package:

 ```lisp
 (in-package :ls-user)
 ```

+{{< alert title="Note" >}}The examples assume that you are `in-package
+:LS-USER`.
+You should make a habit of always working from the `LS-USER`
+package.
+All the samples may be copied to the clipboard using the
+`copy` button in the upper-right corner of the sample code
+box.{{</alert >}}

 ## Common Lisp Implementation